davidvonthenen/proposals/2017_GOPHERCON/GoingTowardsContainers.md

 Containers aren't new.
 There is has been an incredible amount of buzz and interest surrounding them, BUT the tides are turning as 2016 marked an important year in a significant uptick in real production deploys.
 This tutorial will talk about a path from a Go perspective to get your hands dirty with containers both for evaluation and heading towards production.

 Outline:
-- Intro
+1. Intro
-  - Stats for container use
+  * Stats for container use
-- Containers 101
+2. Containers 101
-  - Benefits
+  * Benefits
-  - Docker
+  * Docker
-- Review Go Strengths
+3. Review Go Strengths
-- Best of Both Worlds
+4. Best of Both Worlds
-  - Synergy!
+  * Synergy!
-- Demo
+5. Demo
-  - Go Development Env
+  * Go Development Env
     - Spin it up quickly!
     - Simple application in seconds!
+    - Linux platform
-    - Linux or Windows platform
+    - Windows platform
+  * Working with your existing Go IDE
+    - Importing and Exporting your Go Source
+  * Building  your Go app
-  - Builds
+    - Reproducible Build Env
     - More complex application (REST API)
     - Dockerfile introduction
     - Create Docker image
+    - Migrating to a newer version of Go.
+Simple!
-  - Test
+  * Test
     - Deploy our application
     - Let's test our application!
-  - Publishing
+  * Publishing
     - To Docker Hub
     - Continuous Integration
-  - End-Users
+  * End-Users
     - How end-users deploy?
     - Same!
-- Wrap up
+6. Wrap up
-  - Dev/Test methodology is Production
+  * Dev/Test methodology is Production
-  - Outlined a possible application lifecycle
+  * Outlined a possible application lifecycle
-  - Micro-services!
+  * Micro-services!
     - Forward Looking: Container Schedulers

 In conclusion, this session outlines a possible software development and publishing strategy, but more importantly, it offers an easy to consume guide for Go users to quickly pick up containers both for Dev/Test while also looking the full application lifecycle.
 This provides a great introduction and conversation starter in how containers can be adopted and adapted within your organization.